Tahir-Siddiqh/Codecademy-Projects/README.md

 * Newfeed.java a project on java Arrays.
 * Playlist.java is a project used to practise ArrayList functions.
 * FizzBuzz.java is simple task on loops where printing for different divisiblility conditions.
-* PrimeDirective.java can be used to find Prime numbers from given array of integers made using loop concepts and ArrayLists
+* PrimeDirective.java can be used to find Prime numbers from given array of integers made using loop concepts and ArrayLists.
 * ATM.java is a project to understand static methods after encapsulation lesson.
 * Language.java is a combination of three java files I created to practise Inheritance and Polymorphism.
 * Student.java is a review exercise on 2D Arrays where initializing and editing using nested loops.